RWCannell/local-gen3-poc/README.md

 ![MinIO in the Browser](/public/assets/images/minio-console-in-browser.png "MinIO in the Browser")

 Default login credentials are `minioadmin` and `minioadmin`.

+(Additional information about using persistent volumes, persistent volume claims, and storage classes will be added in the future).

 ### Installing Gen3 Services with Helm
 The Helm charts for the Gen3 services can be found in the [uc-cdis/gen3-helm](https://github.com/uc-cdis/gen3-helm.git) repository.
 We'd like to add the Gen3 Helm chart repository.
 To do this, we run: